asynkron/gam-web/src/docs/Design Principles.md

 ## Outcome

-By following the above constraints, we gain some very nice benefits:
+By following the above constraints, we gain some very valuable properties.

 ####  Fast-paced development and Maintainable code
 We are mostly gluing existing blocks together, this means that the code is easy to understand, maintain and extend.